 Sexual Health Visit

 When someone (both males and females) becomes sexually active, there are certain health checkups that are recommended to make sure you stay healthy.
 Some sexual health checkups happen yearly, some happen only when you have a concern, some happen every few years.
-At these visits a healthcare provider will check for things like STDs, urinary tract infection, pregnancy, fibroids and cysts; ovarian, vaginal, skin, breast, and cervical cancers; and more.
+At these visits a healthcare provider will check for things like STIs, urinary tract infection, pregnancy, fibroids and cysts; ovarian, vaginal, skin, breast, and cervical cancers; and more.
 DHD#10 can help you figure out what checkups you need and when.

 To learn more about What’s going to happen at my sexual health visit